International General Certificate of Secondary Education: Italy

 For some years in Italy many high schools have joined a Cambridge Schools Network, becoming Cambridge International Schools.
 The aim of these schools is to get students IGCSE and As & A Level certifications.
 Some Italian Universities as well accept both IGCSE and AS & A Level certifications, but a minimum of grade is often required for the admission.

 Cancellations

 During the COVID-19 pandemic, all IGCSE examinations due to take place in May/June 2020 were cancelled, along with GCSE and A-Level exams that year.
-As of 31 March 2020, the CAIE had decided to guide schools to predict students' grades through evidence like mock examination results.
+As of 31 March 2020, CIE had decided to guide schools to predict students' grades through evidence such as mock examination results.

 On 30 April 2020, Pearson Edexcel announced that grades for the May/June 2020 exam would be calculated using information from schools.
 Schools were asked to provide an assessment grade for each student, as well as a ranked order of students within each grade by 29 May 2020.

-For the June 2021 exam series, CAIE plans for exams to go ahead in countries that are permitted and safe, and countries where exams cannot take place due to government directives will switch to school-assessed grades using evidence like student coursework and mock exam results.
+For the June 2021 exam series, CIE plans for exams to go ahead in countries that are permitted and safe, and countries where exams cannot take place due to government directives will switch to school-assessed grades using evidence like student coursework and mock exam results.
 There are also adjustments, exemptions, and special considerations available for schools that applies for them.